darri16/Project3/README.md

 The server should support at least the following commands with other servers, in addition to the commands in Project 2:
 Each registered group in Canvas will receive their own list of 5 unique hashes.
 Your server should provide access to your hashes, but not to any other group’s.

+Criteria	Ratings	Pts
+This criterion is linked to a learning outcome Clear instructions on compiling and OS, as per Assignment p1.
+You must provide clear instructions in a README file on how to compile and run your program, and what OS it was compiled on.
+If your program does not compile, please provide a detailed explanation of why you think that is, and why you decided not to use a source code management system with frequent commits for your project.
+1.0 Pts
+Full marks
+0.0 Pts
+No marks
+1.0 pts
+This criterion is linked to a learning outcome Code quality Programs are well structured, modular, well commented and have sensible variable names.
+2.0 Pts
+Full marks
+0.0 Pts
+No marks
+2.0 pts
+This criterion is linked to a learning outcome Token Characters and Bitstuffing All communication between servers uses start/end characters as per RoE 7.
+1.0 Pts
+Full marks
+0.0 Pts
+No marks
+1.0 pts
+This criterion is linked to a learning outcome API Implemented correctly All server commands implemented exactly as described in assignment.
+Points will be deducted for deviations from the "standard".
+2.0 Pts
+Full marks
+0.0 Pts
+No marks
+2.0 pts
+This criterion is linked to a learning outcome Hash message deconstructed Partial credit may be given for a list of hashes from other servers.
+1.0 Pts
+Full marks
+0.0 Pts
+No marks
+1.0 pts
+This criterion is linked to a learning outcome Provide Routing Snapshots and Connectivity Provide at least 3 routing snapshots as described in Assignment, and have connected to an Instructor's server 3.0 Pts
+Full marks
+0.0 Pts
+No marks
+3.0 pts